TheDraca/IPUpdate-Telegram/README.md

 # IPUpdate-Telegram #
-On public IP change, send a telegram messege!
+On public IP change, send a telegram messege and optioanlly update a GoDaddy DNS record

 ## Requirements ##
 * python-requests